ElMassimo/resourcerer/README.md

   end

   private
-    def decorate_person
+    def person_params
-      @person = person.decorate
+      params.require(:person).permit(:name)
     end
 end
 ```

-If you think that the `before_filter` is nasty or don't like ivars in your views, so do I!
-Check the [presenter_rails](http://github.com/ElMassimo/presenter_rails) gem

 ### Comparison with [decent_exposure](https://github.com/voxdolo/decent_exposure).

+SingularResource is shamelessly extracted from [decent exposure](https://github.com/voxdolo/decent_exposure), it attempts to be more predictable by focusing on finding a resource and assigning attributes, and discarding completely the view exposure part.

-#### Similar
+#### Similarities
-Both allow you to find or initialize a simple resource, and assign attributes, removing the boilerplate from CRUD actions.
+Both allow you to find or initialize a resource and assign attributes, removing the boilerplate from most CRUD actions.

 #### Differences
 SingularResource does not expose the model in any way, scope the query to a collection method if defined, nor deal with collections.